vershi1ma/Cloud-DevOps/README.md

 Traffic is served over HTTPS using a free domain and a Let's Encrypt certificate.
 Access is via AWS Systems Manager Session Manager (IAM role-based, no open SSH port).
-Account activity is captured via a dedicated CloudTrail trail, and data at rest (S3 objects, EBS volumes) is encrypted using customer-managed AWS KMS keys.
+Account activity is captured via a dedicated CloudTrail trail, and data at rest (S3 objects, EBS volumes) is encrypted using customer managed AWS KMS keys.
 A separate public S3 bucket serves a live static website directly from S3, with no EC2 instance or web server involved.